Amna-Ghafoor/Amna-Ghafoor/README.md

 ### 👩‍💻 About Me

 - **Final-year Computer Science student** passionate about AI and its real-world impact.
-- **Co-founder of FlexiBuild** – a ConstructionTech startup simplifying home building through AI-driven tools for visualization, smart matching, and project management.
+- **Founder of FlexiBuild** – a ConstructionTech startup simplifying home building through AI-driven tools for visualization, smart matching, and project management.
 Currently incubated at **NICF** under the **She-Venture Program**.
 - Background in **data analytics**, **product research**, and **machine learning** through the Atomcamp Data Science Bootcamp.
 - Keen to work on **products that bridge tech and impact**, especially in AI, data, and product spaces.
 - Looking to join teams where I can **learn, contribute, and grow with purpose**.